-I'm a master's student at Concordia University, Montreal, focusing on formal methods in linguistics.
-Some of the projects I have worked on in the last year are:
+I am a master's student at Concordia University, Montreal, focusing on formal methods in linguistics.
+Here are some of the projects I have worked on in the last year:

-This summer, I will be working on the LingSync linguistics database project as a software developper.
+This past summer, I worked on the LingSync linguistics database project as a software developper.

 Prior to my arrival at Concordia, I did a B.Sc. in Mathematics and Computer Science at McGill University.
-My main interests during those years was formal logic and its different uses in fields like mathematics, computer science, linguistics, and philosophy.
+My main interests during those years was formal logic and its different forms and uses in fields such as mathematics, computer science, linguistics, and philosophy.